 Windscreen FAQ – Ultimate Guide Australia

-We answer many questions each day regarding windscreen replacement.
+We answer many questions regarding windscreen replacement.
 For this reason we have have created the “windscreen replacement frequently asked questions ultimate guide”.

 Many FAQ guides on the internet are inaccurate.
 This is due to the articles being written are by authors who are not actually in the windscreen business.
-As a result, you get information that is inconsistent, bias or in many cases information is designed to promote a products or service.
+As a result, you get information that is inconsistent, bias or in many cases information is designed to promote a product or service.

 For this reason we created an ultimate guide to windscreen replacement FAQs.
 The list is written for Australians, however, many answers may be applicable in other country’s too.

 Windscreen Replacement FAQs

-A front windscreen replacement for an average vehicle takes one technician approximately one hour.
+A front windscreen replacement for a standard vehicle takes one technician approximately one hour.
 However, exotic vehicles, trucks, buses etc, may take several technicians many hours to complete.

 This depends on the quality of the adhesives used, the climate and temperature.
-For the most part, providing your location is not sub zero in temperature and a quality product is being used, your vehicle will be ready to drive between 0.5 – 2 Hours.
+Providing your location is not sub zero in temperature and a quality product is being used, your vehicle will be ready to drive between 0.5 – 2 Hours.

-Generally speaking a generic windscreen for an average family vehicle should cost between $260 – $600.
+Generally speaking a generic windscreen for an average family vehicle cost between $260 – $600.
 Genuine windscreens can cost three times this amount.

 Whilst cost is important you should also consider the windscreen quality too.
-The reason being is the front windscreen assists safety features such as the passenger side air bag system on your vehicle.
+The the front windscreen is a safety device that supports the passengers air bag system on your vehicle.

 This is a very broad question.
 In short, the quality of genuine windscreen is better.
 However, the differences may only be cosmetic.
 Structurally both windscreens have to pass Australian Standards.
 See our in depth blog about genuine vs generic windscreens.

-More often than not it costs more to have your windscreen fitted at a bricks and mortar shop, this is due to the added costs.
+More often than not it costs more to have your windscreen fitted at a bricks and mortar shop, due to the added costs .
 It’s costs thousands of dollars per week for a shop to open its doors.
-Rent, lighting, air conditioning, offices, staff, etc. All these extra costs have to be built into the cost of your windscreen replacement.
+Rent, lighting, air conditioning, offices, staff, etc. All these costs have to be built into the price of your windscreen replacement.